RedCastor/angular-url-format/README.md

 angular-url-format
 ===================

-AngularJS filter for formatting url.
+AngularJS filter for formatting URLs.

 ## Usage ##
 Add `angular-url-format` as your app dependency.